MIIS (programming language): Differences from MUMPS

+Several commands differ between the two as well as some syntax.

+MIIS uses @ to dereference "namespaces".
+MUMPS uses @ as the "indirection" operator.

+Language constructs

+"Hello, world!" in MIIS

+Commands may be executed interactively in the programming environment or a program.

+A program may be typed in.
+A line not containing a tab character is executed immediately.
+A line containing a tab is inserted into the program buffer after the current line and the line pointer is advanced.
+The tab must be either the first character after the line label or the very first character of the line, very similar to MUMPS.

 Usage

 In the 1980s, Brigham and Women's Hospital in Massachusetts used MIIS to program their Data General mainframe for its Brigham Integrated Computing System (BICS).

 In 1986, the Symposium on Computer Application in Medical Care (SCAMC) reported that Vancouver General Hospital also had an Integrated Cardiology Patient Management System written in MIIS.

 The MIIS language has been used in programming library systems as well as health industry systems.
 The OCLC's local library system, LS/2000, is one example.
 It has also been used to create financial systems for insurance brokers, as seen in Ireland and the UK in the late 1970s.